For over 40 years, UGA Marine Extension and Georgia Sea Grant has served the state.

-- The State of Georgia provided $1.38 million to support Marine Extension in FY16.
+- The State of Georgia provides funding for Marine Extension and maintains facilities in Brunswick, Savannah and Athens.

-- Georgia Sea Grant received $1.18 million in federal funding in 2016.
+- Georgia Sea Grant receives approximately $1.3 million from NOAA.
 Approximately 40% of these funds support research projects at institutions around the state.

-- Marine Extension and Georgia Sea Grant generated $112 million in economic impact on the state economy.
+- Marine Extension and Georgia Sea Grant generates roughly $112 million in economic impact on the state economy annually.

 UGA Marine Extension and Georgia Sea Grant provide research, education, training and science-based outreach to assist Georgia in solving problems and realizing opportunities for its coastal and marine environments.

 By advancing research, education and training, and outreach, UGA Marine Extension and Georgia Sea Grant promote the economic, cultural and environmental health of Georgia’s coast and prepare citizens to become good stewards of coastal ecosystems and watershed resources.

 UGA Marine Extension and Georgia Sea Grant are units of Public Service and Outreach at the University of Georgia, supporting Georgia’s short- and long-term prosperity.

 UGA Marine Extension serves a diverse coastal constituency and educates citizens about Georgia’s marine resources and the importance of being good environmental stewards.
 It provides assistance to marine industries by finding ways to increase their efficiency and effectiveness and encourages the development of new, environmentally sustainable industries.